4 Problems With Automated Testing (and How to Solve Them)

 When something breaks, you need to know why.
 You need visibility and fast feedback so you can fix what’s not working.

-Here are the 4 most common problems.
+Here are the 4 most common problems with automated testing.

 1. You Have Issues With Your Test Scripts and Frameworks